omelextego1/config-svc/Test_Register_Ome.md

 | DATA-002 | RuleConfigService | Validation | decimalPrecisionHandling() | Handle decimal precision for financial calculations | Maintain precision to required decimal places | rule-config.validation.spec.ts | Math Libraries | Calculation accuracy |
 | DATA-003 | RuleConfigService | Validation | negativeAmountHandling() | Validate negative amounts in bands/cases | Handle negative values appropriately | rule-config.validation.spec.ts | Business Rules | Data consistency |
 | DATA-004 | RuleService | Validation | duplicatePreventionLogic() | Prevent duplicate rules with same version | Block creation of duplicate rule versions | rule.validation.spec.ts | Business Logic | Data quality |
-## BUSINESS WORKFLOW TESTS - CRITICAL FOR OPERATIONAL INTEGRITY
+## BUSINESS WORKFLOW TESTS - CRITICAL FOR OPERATIONAL INTEGRITY (Not Required)
+***NB: The transition which works hand in hand with the state machine is implement and the tests exist in the backend.
+A state machine test is part of the permissions in the most of the frontend test that requires access and privileges.
+A separate state machine existence test is not required because all the frontend tests 'mocked' the state machine where permission and transition are required***

 | Test Case ID | Component | Test Type | Method/Target | Description | Expected Output | Test File | Dependencies | Rationale |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |